mesosphere/dcos-docs-site/pages/docs/1.10/cli/install/index.md

 ---
+layout: layout.pug
-post_title: Installing the CLI
+title: Installing the CLI
-nav_title: Installing
+navigationTitle: Installing
-menu_order: 1
+menuWeight: 1
 ---

 The recommended method to install the DC/OS CLI is from the DC/OS web interface.
 Or, you can manually install the CLI by using the instructions [below](#manual).